Firewalls and Backups

 Backups

-Catastrophes (natural, physical, criminal, or out of negligence) happen, and as a systems administrator, you may be required to have backup strategies to mitigate data loss.
+Catastrophes (natural, physical, criminal, or out of negligence) happen.
+As a systems administrator, you may be required to have backup strategies to mitigate data loss.

 How you backup depends on the machine.
-If I am managing physical hardware, for instance, and I want to backup a physical disk to another physical disk, then that requires a specific tool.
+If I am managing bare metal, and I want to backup a physical disk to another physical disk, then that requires a specific tool.
 However, if I am managing virtual machines, like our Google Cloud instance, then that requires a different tool.
 Therefore, in this section, I will briefly cover both scenarios.

 Google Cloud Snapshots